AbramsGroup/HTPolyNet/_sources/example-tutorials/3-VE-STY/run.rst.txt

     INFO> GMAS-14: 516.61 g/mol
     INFO> Built GMAS-15 using topology of GMA; copying GMA.top to GMAS-15.top INFO> GMAS-15: 516.61 g/mol

+Notice that this generates three of the four diastereomers of the intermediate GM1, and 15 of the 16 diastereomers of GMA; the missing ones were already generated!
+This set of 16 GMA diastereomers is used to add GMA molecules to the initial liquid.

 Finally, the 32 molecules implied by chain-expansion of the cure reactions: